 “What is seen more commonly in the 457 market that isn’t as prevalent in the 401(k) market is an on-site education representative model — so, having people physically visit to educate employees and enroll them in the plans,” Ness says.

 Bringing in representatives can drive up plan participants’ fees.
-But there are other factors that influence the cost of 457 plans to workers, such as the size of the plan.
+But there are other factors that influence the cost of 457(b) plans to workers, such as the size of the plan.

 Similar to the corporate world, larger plans have more leverage than smaller ones to negotiate fees.

-“Smaller plans usually have kind of a product in the box, and providers need to have a little bit more profit margin to service the small plan, so the fees are probably a little bit higher in those plans,” Ness says.
+“Providers need to have a little bit more profit margin to service the small plan, so the fees are probably a little bit higher in those plans,” Ness says.

 The plan administrator also can make a difference.
-“Some 457s offer more competitive fee structures than 401(k) plans and vice versa.
-It depends who’s at the helm and if their fiduciary responsibilities are taken seriously,” Durand says.
+“Some 457s offer more competitive fee structures than 401(k) plans and vice versa,” Durand says.
+“It depends on who’s at the helm and if their fiduciary responsibilities are taken seriously.”

-“A 457 plan can only make hardship distributions if the participant has no other resources available.
-They would have to exhaust any monies they had in other places.
-Then, if they took a distribution from the 457, they would have to stop making deferrals for a certain period of time,” says Jimmy Williamson, a partner and CPA at Alabama-based MDA Professional Group, P.C.
+“A 457 plan can only make hardship distributions if the participant has no other resources available,” says Jimmy Williamson, a partner and CPA at Alabama-based MDA Professional Group, P.C.
+“Then, if they took a distribution from the 457, they would have to stop making deferrals for a certain period of time.”

-Also, to qualify for a hardship withdrawal, the funds must be not only for an emergency but an unforeseeable one.
+Also, to qualify for a hardship withdrawal, the funds must be not only for an emergency, but an unforeseeable one.

-“In the 401(k) plan, if you needed money to buy a house or to pay tuition for a dependent, you could do that.
-But in the 457 plan, those types of foreseeable withdrawals are not allowed.
-It has to be something catastrophic, like a fire without adequate insurance to replace your house,” Pizzano says.
+“In the 401(k) plan, if you needed money to buy a house or to pay tuition for a dependent, you could do that,” Pizzano says.
+“But in the 457 plan, those types of foreseeable withdrawals are not allowed.
+It has to be something catastrophic, like a fire without adequate insurance to replace your house.”

-The good news is, distributions to workers who retire early are less taxing.
-Early distributions, before age 59 1/2, from 457(b) plans are not subject to the 10 percent penalty that 401(k) plans are.
+The good news is that distributions to workers who retire early are less taxing.
+Early distributions, those before age 59 1/2, from 457(b) plans are not subject to the 10 percent penalty that 401(k) plans are.
 There’s a good reason for that, Durand says.

-Penalty-free withdrawals before age 59 1/2 could be a double-edged sword, since they allow workers to spend money that ought to be saved.
+But while penalty-free early distributions allow flexibility, they could be a double-edged sword, since they allow workers to spend money that ought to be saved.
 Keeping the money invested in a tax-sheltered account as long as possible is nearly always the best option for building wealth.